ildarmgt/BitcoinNameSystem/src/helpers/bns/organization.md

 1. array of permissions (conditions you can check before creating tx)
 2. array of conditions (checked after tx is on chain)
 3. execution logic (in case permissions and conditions are met)
-4. (optional: warning that's only suggestions)
+4. (optional: suggestions - only suggestions)

 When each BNS Action is called by a batch process function with current BNS state and, sometimes, transaction as arguments, it